roadapathy/mesa-kernel-build-guide/Step4-Mesa.md

 ## IMPORTANT:

 You can go to the git link to check for newer versions of the files on this guide.
 You must learn how the git command works first.
-We're choosing to use the latest stable released versions or the latest that has been designated a static version number rather than cloning from the main, which can often be too bleeding edge and/or broken.
+We're choosing to use the latest stable released versions or the latest that has been designated a static version number rather than cloning from the master/main, which can often be too bleeding edge and/or broken.

 ```
 git clone --recurse-submodules -b v2025.1 https://github.com/KhronosGroup/SPIRV-Tools.git